 Extra Bonus Tips If You Still Have Problems

-Below are two more bonus tips that you can use if you are still having problems removing your carpet hair.
+Below are two more bonus tips that you can use if you still have problems removing your carpet hair.

 You can use baking soda before vacuuming a carpet to deodorize the surface.
-This will also help clump up some of the pet or human hair.
-This makes it easier to pick up using one of the earlier mentioned methods, such as a rake or a rubber broom.
-You can also find specialized baking soda for carpeted areas.
-This helps you provide a pleasant scent to your carpet.
+Doing this will also help clump up some of the human or animal hair, making it easier to pick up using one of the earlier mentioned methods, such as a rake or a rubber broom.
+You can also find specialized baking soda for carpeted areas, and this helps you provide a pleasant scent to your carpet.

 I let the baking soda sit for a little bit of time to get some of that good smell in your carpet.
 You tend to go through a bit more baking soda than you think in this case.
 Always have an extra box laying around if you like this method.

-Fabric softener is a great solution that does much the same as your baking soda.
-Many people cut the fabric softener as one part fabric softener and three parts water.
-Regardless, it still causes moist balls of hair to collect on each other, making them much easier to scoop up.
+A fabric softener is a great solution that does much the same as your baking soda.
+Many people cut the fabric softener into one part and three parts water.
+Regardless, it still causes wet hairballs to collect on each other, making them much easier to scoop up.

 While cutting your fabric softener does reduce the pleasant smell of it.
 As long as your primary goal is to collect hair, that won’t matter.
-Please don’t run any weak vacuums over it after the act, as hair collection can still gunk up your machine.
+Please don’t run any weak vacuum cleaner over it after the act, as hair collection can still gunk up your machine.

 Are There Any Better Options?